Having the equilibrium of a poet, I kept falling in love. — Frank Stanford,

 “With the Approach of the Oak the Axeman Quakes”

 For a love they won’t receive

 — Lorde, “Team”

 The neighbor’s laundry hung drying in the wind generated from our conversations below.
 It listened like well-placed ears as your observations unraveled my patterns: cold penetrates while the sun strokes.
 You said in order for this to work, we must agree to be happy but your gaze was hard, questionable.
 My tone grew suspicious.
-Wandering fragmented and feral as virtual imagination, I drifted beyond your immediate reach.
+Wandering fragmented and feral as virtual imagination, I drifted.
 Our poetics of pleasure and devotion now kindred mysteries.
-Illusions of prophesy, or was it property, told us we could own each other with infinite monthly payments—no money down!
-It’s an absolute steal!
+Illusions of prophesy, or was it property, told us we could own each other with infinite monthly payments—no money down—an absolute steal!
 A flashing sign said Don’t Eat, Touch Only.
 Absorption may reduce your wing span and there’s not an airport within hundreds of miles from here.
 Yes, of course this is a competition and you’ve been eliminated before knowing all the rules.
 Love, now a cathedral built from simulation, was defined for us.
 The laundry, dried hard as bones, was pulled back inside.